AttorneyOnlineVidya/AOV-Update/The Law & Disorder Update/README.md

    * Updated SOJCourt to use the "sea" position, enabling the use of prohelper
    * Updated DGSCourtJapanese and DGSCourtOldBailey to use the "jur" position, obsoleting DGSCourtOldBaileyJury

+Miscellaneous content stuff:
+   * Included the Eve Belduke ini fix from the December update

 The following songs have been added to the jukebox:
    * [L&D] 4 Minutes Before Death
    * [L&D] Funk Debate